sulfo/xml-sitemap-feed/readme.txt

 No. Your sitemap url will be automatically added to your dynamic robots.txt when plugin actived.
 Unless you have a static file robots.txt in your root.
 In that case you might want to open it in a text editor and add a line like `Sitemap: http://yourblogurl.tld/sitemap.xml` to it.

 == Changelog ==

-= 2.0 =
-* priority calculation based on comments and age
-* changefreq based on comments

 = 1.0 =
 * changed feed template location to avoid the need to relocate files outside the plugins folder